 — Mark Twain (1867)

-The eruption of the volcano almost 2000 years ago covered the city in 6 meters of ash and debris.
-Many of the victims were covered by calcified layers of ash, preserving the form of their bodies even after the biological material decomposed.
+The eruption of the volcano almost 2000 years ago covered the city in six meters of ash and debris.
+Estimates are that 15 000 people were living in Pompeii around that time.
+Many of the victims were wrapped in calcified layers of ash, preserving the form of their bodies even after the biological material decomposed.
 Today plaster casts of the bodies can be seen in several places.

-There are a lot of Roman ruins in Europe, but it’s a very weird feeling to walk around in a city that was so suddenly destroyed.
+There are a lot of Roman ruins in Europe, but it’s a weird feeling to walk around in a city that was so suddenly destroyed.
+Pompeii is a confrontation with death, with history, with the uncomfortable truth that we’re not nearly as in control as we like to believe.

 Comments